anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

    `Multus <https://github.com/k8snetworkplumbingwg/multus-cni>`__.

--  **CNI Plugin (Additional)**: this is a CNI plugin that is used to provide additional networking needs to Pods, that aren't provided by the default CNI plugin.
+-  **CNI Plugin (Additional)**: this is a CNI plugin that is used to provide additional networking needs to Pods that are not provided by the default CNI plugin.
    This can include connectivity to underlay networks via accelerated hardware devices.

 -  **Device Plugin**: this is a Kubernetes extension that allows for the management